 The ion sequence in the above series is independent of the protein, but their precipitation strength depends on the sign of the protein’s net charge as well.
 Since that time, it was established that the salts precipitate in the same manner surfactants, colloidal particles and other more complex systems [8].
 Evidently, the difference between the ionic parameters (size, polarizability, and ionization potential) [9] make them act differently on proteins, surfactants, colloidal particles, etc. A more detailed analysis on the effect of Hofmeister reveals that the ions adsorb on the surfaces of the colloids on different levels, thus affecting differently the interaction between the colloids (protein molecules, solid particles, surfasctants, bubbles, oil droplet, etc.).
 For example, Ninham et al. [10-12] accounted for the van der Waals interaction between inorganic ions and the bubble, thus determing concentration profiles of the different ions, but further met difficulties [13-15].
 Tavares et al [16] studied theoretically the Hofmeister effect on the interaction of charged proteins and established that van der Waals interaction causes strong attraction between the molecules.
 Warszynski et al [17-19] and Aratono et al [20-22] clearly showed experimentally the specific effect of the counter-ions on the state of the adsorption layer of ionic surfactants, but Davies[23, 24] and Borwankar and Wasan [25] showed the way for their theoretical interpretation.
-Later on Ivanov et al [26] [27] [28] combined the approaches of Ninham [10-12] and Davies[23, 24] to produce a relatively simple theory on the specific adsorption of counter-ions within adsorption layer of ionic surfactant.
+Later on Ivanov et al[26-28] combined the approaches of Ninham [10-12] and Davies[23, 24] to produce a relatively simple theory on the specific adsorption of counter-ions within adsorption layer of ionic surfactant.
 This theory accounts for KCl major factors controlling the ion specific adsorption: the ion polarizability and ionization potential, the radius of the hydrated ion and the possible deformation of the hydration shell upon ion adsorption at the interface.
-Ref.
-[29] successfully applied this theory to model disjoining pressure of thin liquid films, and emulsion stability between the film surface.
+Ref[29] successfully applied this theory to model disjoining pressure of thin liquid films, and emulsion stability between the film surface.
 We will present here after the basis of this theory along with its attempt to predict the foam and emulsion stability.

 2. Ion-Specific Effects on the Adsorption Layers of Ionic Surfactants from Dilute Solutions